For up-to-the-minute news join the THouse facebook page.

 Located at 2 Depot Street in Townsend, MA, the Townsend House offers a full menu of home-style cooking including real mashed potatoes and the best home-made onion rings around.
-Our home-made desserts are a favorite!
+Our nightly specials and home-made desserts are favorites!

 Say it’s proud owners, “We hope you enjoy our home cooking while you view our family’s collection of antique signs and license plates.
 If there is anything we can do to make your visit more enjoyable, please, let us know!”